Alligators at Walt Disney World Resort

 As a colleague of mine often says: Florida + Water = Alligators

 This little equation really sums it up and it is great advice to heed.
-In my experience, alligators are not an imminent threat to guests on Disney property by any means.
-The fact that I have only seen one alligator in 44 years and 93 visits is why I have that view.
+In my experience, alligators are not an imminent threat to guests on Walt Disney World property by any means.
+The fact that I have only seen one alligator in 45+ years and 98 visits is why I have that view.

 Sadly, I have heard that there are people who feed the alligators that they see and this is obviously an extremely bad idea.

-All in all, however, while alligators are present in Florida, a little common sense, awareness and caution will go a long way to ensuring that you have a safe and uneventful Disney World and Florida vacation.
+All in all, however, while alligators are present in Florida, a little common sense, awareness and caution will go a long way to ensuring that you have a safe and uneventful Walt Disney World and Florida vacation.
 Be sure that your children know to stay away from natural bodies of water and pay attention to any warning signs.
 In particular, steer clear of grassy banks or weedy areas where alligators may be camouflaged.
+Disney does do its best to eradicate alligators from the water (usually at night), but common sense is your best defence.

 One tragic accident is one too many.
 Please exercise caution.